 We are a Carers Group Support Association – this means we help any carers, whether they belong to a support group, are on their own or work for any agency that helps carers.
-We also work together with other Carers organisations by holding “Carers Help Events” in Norwich and Norfolk.
+We also work together with other Carers organisations by holding “Carers Information Days” in June and October at the Norwich Forum.

 Care for Carers was started November 8th 2007 by Peter and Christine Rowley.
 We had read an article in one of the papers about what carers have to cope with so we started up a website that would give as much information on caring for people in Norfolk as we could.